 Preserving your family’s wealth for future generations

-Whether you are planning the parameters of your future medical care or establishing support for loved ones upon your death, Leslie R. Bottimore at Bottimore & Associates, P.L.L.C. can help with all aspects of trusts and estates issues, including:
+Whether you are planning the parameters of your future or establishing support for loved ones upon your death, Leslie R. Bottimore at Bottimore & Associates, P.L.L.C. can help with all aspects of Elder Law, including:

 Securing your legacy